 - Daniel Goodwin – drums, percussion

 - Love Is Hell (1989)

 - The Death of Cool (1992)

 The Last Gasp Trope Shuffle:

 - Album Title Drop: In Love Is Hell, the title is thrown at as in the last line in the song "Hammer".

 - Careful with That Axe: Patrick Fitzgerald on stage.
 He was known to be rather... wacky, to say the least.

-- Concept Album - Love Is Hell is a concept album about breakups, Death Of Cool is arguably a Rock Opera, but is definately about the AIDS culture.
+- Concept Album: Love Is Hell is about breakups, The Death of Cool is arguably a Rock Opera, but is definitely about AIDS culture.

 - Long-Runner Line-up: Type 1.

 - Rock Opera: The Death of Cool, arguably.